DeepakVadgama/deepakvadgama.github.io/_posts/projects/2015-10-18-accidental-microservices.md

 ### Step 1: Identify independent pieces of the application

-+ Breakdown application into components, each based on single functionality
++ Breaking down application into components, each responsible for single functionality
-+ For us, it translated to ‘piece connecting to a single external system’
++ For us, it translated to ‘sub-system connecting to a single external system’
 + Create separate subversion (or your VCS) tree for each component

-Rejoice.
+Rejoice!
 No more codebase conflicts amongst developers.
-As a bonus, each developer can own 1 or more component(s).
+As a bonus, we started owning components instead of code packages.

 ### Step 2: Expose the service